cloudfoundry/cf-java-client/README.md

 ```

 **IMPORTANT**
-Integration tests should be run against an empty Cloud Foundry instance.
+Integration tests require admin access and should be run against an empty Cloud Foundry instance.
 The integration tests are destructive, affecting nearly everything on an instance given the chance.

 The integration tests require a running instance of Cloud Foundry to test against.
 To configure the integration tests with the appropriate connection information use the following environment variables: